 Low Carb Ground Beef & Broccoli

-- 1 tbsp cooking oil olive, coconut, peanut
+- 1 tablespoon cooking oil olive, coconut, peanut

 - 1 head of broccoli cut into florets

-- 1 tbsp brown sugar substitute or other granulated sugar substitute
+- 1 tablespoon brown sugar substitute or other granulated sugar substitute

 - 1-2 cloves garlic minced